wokwi/wokwi-docs/docs/parts/wokwi-74hc165.md

 ### Chaining multiple shift registers

+You can chain several shift registers and still use a single microcontroller input pin.
+This configuration is also called a cascade.
+The connections are as follows:

+1. Connect the Q7 pin of each unit (other than the last) to the DS (serial input) pin of the next unit.
+2. Connect the Q7 pin of the last unit to the microcontroller.
+3. The PL (parallel load) and CP (clock) pins are shared between all the units.
+So you only need two microcontroller pins to control the entire chain.
+If you use the CE (clock enable pin), it can also be shared.
+Otherwise, just connect it to the ground.

-You can chain multiple shift registers by connecting the Q7 pin of one unit to the DS (serial pin) pin of the next unit.
-The operation is the same as above: sampling and then shifting.
-The difference is that you read more than 8 bits when shifting.
-For a chain of n shift register, you'll shift 8\*n bits by repeatedly reading Q7 and then pulsing CP high.
+The operation is same as above: sampling and then shifting.
+There is one difference: you read more than 8 bits when shifting.
+For a chain of n shift registers, you'll shift 8\*n bits by repeatedly reading Q7 and then pulsing CP high.
 So for two 74hc165 units you'd shift 16 bits, for three units you'd shift 24 bits, etc.

 If you don't need all the bits (e.g. you have two shift register units, by only use 10 inputs), then you can shift a smaller number of bits, as many as you are interested in.